hphelion/documentation/moonshot/manage.administration-dashboard.tasks-by-tab.md

 #### How to Delete a Router

-The <b>Region</b> > <b>Routers</b> window provides a convenient place for the admin user and cloud administrators to see all the routers in all the regions, so administrators can decide which routers to delete.
+The <b>Region</b> > <b>Routers</b> window provides a convenient place for users who have permission to see all the routers in all the regions, so users can decide which routers to delete.

 To delete one or more routers: